 The Authority issues revenue bonds to fund new water and sewer infrastructure.
 Examples of debt-funded projects include water and wastewater treatment facilities, water distribution lines, sewer treatment lines, pump stations, and related infrastructure.
 In December 2022, a new bond was issued with the Virginia Resources Authority for \$13,971,093.
 The agreement specified principal forgiveness based on construction costs for \$632,636 that will be incrementally forgiven as costs are incurred.
-The Authority incurred costs related to constructions specified in the agreement during December 2022 and principal forgiveness of \$195,373 was recognized as of June 2023.
+The Authority incurred costs related to constructions specified in the agreement during the year and principal forgiveness of \$97,226 was recognized for the year ended June 30, 2024.
+As of June 30, 2024, the cumulative amount of principal forgiveness recognized by the authority is \$292,599.